 Journeying to the East?
 We show you where to eat, shop, play and explore when you’re in the quaint heartlands of Tampines.

-Tampines guide: Best food and drink spots
+Tampines food guide: Best restaurants and cafes

-1. Puffs and Peaks Bakery
+4. Puffs and Peaks Bakery

 The mother-daughter duo behind this humble store serve delicious baked goods made with love.
 You gotta try the donuts.
 Those fluffy brioche beauties are filled with housemade custard.
 Go for the classic vanilla bean or chocolate flavours.
 For the adventurous, the savoury sour cream and chive filling is a light and salty treat.
-Other bakes include cookies, savoury pies, tarts, croissants, and quiches.
+Other bakes include cookies, pies, tarts, croissants, and quiches.

-Puffs and Peaks Bakery, #03-03, Central Community Complex, 866A Tampines Street 83, Singapore 521866
+Puffs and Peaks Bakery, #03-03, Tampines Central Community Complex, 866A Tampines Street 83, Singapore 521866

-2. Labula Mala Xiang Guo
+5. Labula Mala Xiang Guo

 If you’re addicted to mala hotpots, this humble location at the corner of an HDB block will satisfy all your cravings.
 Just pick up an order form, figure out which ingredients you want in your bowl, and hand it off at the counter.
 Next, sit and wait for your piping hot bowl of mala!
 You can even choose to reduce the amount of salt and oil used, and get an array of a la carte dishes to munch on.
 The signature la zi ji (spicy chicken) is crispy and mixed with dried chillis for the ultimate kick.
 End on a sweet note with a crispy red bean pancake.

-Labula Mala Xiang Guo, 882 Tampines Street 81, Singapore 520822
+Labula Mala Xiang Guo, #01-196, 882 Tampines Street 81, Singapore 520822

-4. Soi Thai Kitchen
+6. Soi Thai Kitchen

 East-siders don’t have to travel too far to slurp up Soi Thai’s fiery tom yum soup.
 Located below an unassuming HDB flat in Tampines, this is where you can get your Thai food fix in a no-frills space.
 We highly recommend you order the minced meat omelette and basil chicken.